daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have

-#### The user must be able to take advantage of their screen reader's ability to leverage semantic markup in the content.
+#### The user must be able to take advantage of their screen reader's ability to leverage semantic markup in the content

 The application must allow users to read publication content using a screen reader.
 The rendered content must expose the accessibility semantics to the screen reader.
 Thus headings, lists, tables, images, and other semantic elements must be exposed to the screen reader so that it can be interpreted by the screen reader.
-Additionally, the semantics of links---such as whether they are bibliographic references or footnotes---should be made available to screen readers.
+Where present, the semantics of links---such as whether they are bibliographic references or footnotes---should be made available to screen readers.

 Priority: Must-have

-#### The user must be able to use their screen reader in a scrolling mode.
+#### The user must be able to use their screen reader in a scrolling mode

 The user must be able to use a scrolling (rather than a paginated mode) to enable the use of screen reader features (such as navigating to